openvinotoolkit/openvino/docs/IE_DG/InferenceEngine_QueryAPI.md

 A returned value appears as follows: `Intel(R) Core(TM) i7-8700 CPU @ 3.20GHz`.

-> **NOTE**: All metrics have specific type, which is specified during metric instantiation.
+> **NOTE**: All metrics have a type, which is specified during metric instantiation.
 The list of common device-agnostic metrics can be found in `ie_plugin_config.hpp`.
-Device specific metrics (for example, for `HDDL`, `MYRIAD` devices) can be found in corresponding plugin folders.
+Device specific metrics (for example, for HDDL or MYRIAD devices) can be found in corresponding plugin folders.

 ## Query API in the ExecutableNetwork Class

 ### GetMetric()

-The method is used to get executable network specific metric such as `METRIC_KEY(OPTIMAL_NUMBER_OF_INFER_REQUESTS)`:
+The method is used to get an executable network specific metric such as `METRIC_KEY(OPTIMAL_NUMBER_OF_INFER_REQUESTS)`:

 @snippet snippets/InferenceEngine_QueryAPI3.cpp part3

-Or the current temperature of `MYRIAD` device:
+Or the current temperature of the `MYRIAD` device:

 @snippet snippets/InferenceEngine_QueryAPI4.cpp part4